JereKuusela/valheim-expand_world_data/README.md

 There are two ways to set data:

-1. Add a new entry to `expand_data.yaml` and use its name:
+1. Add a new entry to `data.yaml` with `data save` and use its name.
-2. Use `object copy` to copy the raw data value.
+2. Use `data copy_raw` to copy the raw data value.

+See [data documentation](https://github.com/JereKuusela/valheim-world_edit_commands/blob/main/README_data.md) for more info.

 ```yaml
   - objectData: